 By 2014, the team had been working hard for two years to miniaturize its technology and reduce costs to be able to produce in large quantities and equip production lines.
 In 2016, Eldim was contacted by some of the major smartphone manufacturers, including Apple, who wanted to measure every product that left their production line.
 The challenge was enormous.
 The team only had a few months to react.

 To organize the teams and allow the processes to be resolved efficiently, Thierry had the idea of recruiting a musician: one of the singers of the French children’s group Les Poppys (who sang notably “Non, non rien a changé in 1971”).
 He was not a person who mastered the technicality of the developed technologies but he had a good experience in group management, he brought a lot of fluidity and efficiency to Eldim’s teams.

 The operation was ambitious.
 Their usual financial partners (banks, Bpifrance…) saw a file with a request 10 times larger than usual, which provoked many questions and reactions.

 In just 2 months, Eldim collected enough funds from the banks and managed to deliver the order on time and smoothly.
 So much so that, very quickly, Apple placed a new order.
 This time the challenge is even more difficult: Eldim had half the time to deliver the finished products.
-G. The client could not wait for such a long time.
+Going through the banks for this request was not feasible.
+The client could not wait for such a long time.
 That’s why Thierry decided to turn to October, a lending platform for SMEs.
 Thanks to just over 1,100 investors, Eldim managed to raise one million euros in 7 days!